lxuniverse/defense-vae/README.md

 ## Citations

-If you found this paper useful, please cite our paper
+If you found this paper useful, please cite it.

     @article{defense-vae18,
       title={Defense-VAE: A Fast and Accurate Defense against Adversarial Attacks},